Why we measure this

 This indicator measures the economic benefits derived from harvesting timber and manufacturing forest products in the province.

 Sustainable forest management includes balancing social, economic and environmental benefits from forest management activities.
-Full utilization of the annual allowable cut has the potential to generate more than $2.2 billion in forest product sales annually, and support nearly 12,000 direct and indirect jobs.
+Full use of the annual allowable cut has the potential to generate more than $2.2 billion in forest product sales annually, and support nearly 8,000 direct and indirect jobs.

-Saskatchewan currently has seven large primary forest products manufacturing facilities (two pulp mills, two OSB mills, three saw mills), as well as many smaller primary and secondary forest products manufacturing facilities.
+Saskatchewan currently has seven large primary forest products manufacturing facilities (two pulp mills, two oriented strand board mills and three sawmills), as well as many smaller primary and secondary forest products manufacturing facilities.

 What we are doing

 In 2021, the forestry sector sold $1.8 billion worth of forest products, 61 per cent of which was exported to other countries.